madlabber/spcli/README.md

   spcli <command>

 Note:
-To allow a non-root user to use spcli: sudo usermod -aG libvirt $USER
+To allow a non-root user to use spcli, add them to the libvirt group first: sudo usermod -aG libvirt $USER newgrp libvirt